gaoshengqiao/RedeTIL/README.md

 ### Dynamic Features
 We define a dynamic features named infiltration change metric of T cells, that is, the movement process of T cells approaching tumor cells.
 During the cancer-immunity cycle, T cells need to migrate from peripheral tissues to the interior of tumor tissues.
 Infiltration change metric reflects the process, and we assume an effective local immune response in TME if T cells can infiltrate into tumor tissues.
+The modes of simulating treated group are 'cell blocked' and 'cell depletion'.
+'Cell blocked' simulation specifically decreased the affinity score of target cells (expressing target genes) with other cells to 70% of original affinity score, to perturb original cell-cell interaction network.
+'Cell depletion' simulation specifically removed the target cells.

 ![示例图片](images/Infiltration change.png)

 To calculate the infiltration change, which simulate the proximity of T cells to cancer cells after receiving drug perturbation:
 ```
 redetil.Dynamic_features(plot=True)